Travel document for Dutch nationals living abroad

 Did you stay abroad for a period of time?
 If so, you can prove this with your visa.
 Do you still have a valid or expired Dutch passport or identity card?
 If so, please include these with the other supporting documents.

-Do you have a residential address in the Netherlands but no longer have a valid Dutch passport or identity card?
+Are you residing at one address in the Netherlands, but no longer have a valid Dutch passport or identity card for registration?
 The municipality can also register you without a valid Dutch passport or identity card.
+This can be done using other documents, such as an expired Map /ID Map a birth certificate.

 Good to know